opencontrol/atos/_pages/ssp.md

 One of the requirements for an SSP (and the Rules of Engagement) is to include a network diagram for your system.
 Some tips:

-* Create this diagram as a Google Drawing so that your Infrastructure Lead and AO can comment/edit as needed.
 * The diagram should be as detailed as possible.
 * The boxes in the diagram should roughly correspond to the rows in the `Software Components` tables.
     * Include all external services, such as: